hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I‚Äôm not sure if should optimize for one use-case.
 But OK, I‚Äôll change the emitter and show you the new structure.

 [12:21:24](#zOcpwhT-jfw1jDSOIvhQv1A2dw508S124Qq7uXSIONQ) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 Maybe we need to introduce another forms like ![ ], @[. ], 16#[. ], Hash![. ].
 Simply put, default is block, coul be literal forms, binary, hash, whatever.
-Kill the parens fornother thing than computation, evakuation precedence Ì†ΩÌπÇ
+Kill the parens fornother thing than computation, evakuation precedence üôÇ

 [12:21:57](#OG22-NGGGxm2em0F7lcRlVO_u0OLRbDdt3eJq7x2Hfk) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 evakuation = evaluation.